mikependon/RepoDB.NET/pages/features/hints.md

 ---

 This is a feature that would allow you to optimize the command execution towards the database.
 It is a keyword that is usually being added into the SQL statements (DML) to further optimize the execution of your commands.
-Please the Microsoft document [here](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver15).
+Please see the Microsoft document [here](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-ver15).

 ### Raw-SQL